rails/rails/guides/source/form_helpers.md

 TIP: For every form input, an ID attribute is generated from its name (`"query"` in above example).
 These IDs can be very useful for CSS styling or manipulation of form controls with JavaScript.

 IMPORTANT: Use "GET" as the method for search forms.
-This allows users to bookmark a specific search and get back to it.
-More generally Rails encourages you to use the right HTTP verb for an action.
+This allows users to bookmark a specific search and get back to it.Generally, Rails encourages you to use the right HTTP verb for an action.

 ### Helpers for Generating Form Elements